agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**:

-Zimbabwe, Democratic Republic of congo, Central African Republic, Burundi, Niger etc... all have ratios of 2010 GDP per capita vs 1950 GDP per capita as less than 1.
+Zimbabwe, Democratic Republic of Congo, Central African Republic, Burundi, Niger etc... all have ratios of 2010 GDP per capita vs 1950 GDP per capita as less than 1.